jerrygreen/setup.sh/README.md

 # [setup.sh - opinionated environment settings for Bash](https://github.com/jerrygreen/setup.sh)

-The idea is to have some shared rc files across systems, easily updatable.
+The idea is to have some shared rc files across different devices and systems, easily updatable.

 ## Install / Usage